 This means the collection account, whether settled or not, will remain on your credit report for seven years.
 Fortunately, their impact on your credit score lessens over time.
 You should regularly check your credit report to ensure it doesn’t include any outdated information that could drag your credit score down.

-Additionally, a closed overdraft bank account can be reported to ChexSystems.
+Additionally, a closed bank account that’s been overdraft can be reported to ChexSystems.
 ChexSystems is a consumer reporting agency for financial institutions.
 A ChexSystems report is similar to a credit report but only lists your current and past negative banking activities.

 ChexSystems gathers information about problems you’ve had with checking accounts.
 ChexSystems reports include account misuse, fraudulent activity, too many accounts, negative balances, and more.